render1980/render1980.github.io/_posts/2022-04-04-your-first-static-site.md

 And now a small quest.
 Fix all names and links that are started from the prefix `CHANGE_ME`.
 All you need is in `default.html` layout.

 When everything is fixed all links should work and all names should be correct.

+#### Bonus

+As a bonus you can create an additional page with a link from the main page and add an image there.
+You can use <a href="https://www.w3schools.com/tags/tag_img.asp">image tag</a> for html or <a href="https://www.markdownguide.org/basic-syntax/#images">this</a> for markdown.

 #### What is next